CARAGANA ARBORESCENS.--Siberian Pea Tree. Siberia, 1752. On account

 much moment in the cultivation of this, as, indeed, the other species

-of Caragana, for it thrives well either on dry, sunny banks, where the
+for it thrives well either on dry, sunny banks, where the

 soil is light and thin, or in good stiff, yellow loam.